ForestMint/get_started_with_K8s/README.md

-Display in console the certificate that will allow kubectl to monitor the brand new cluster
+Display in console the certificate that will allow kubectl on admin machine to monitor the brand new cluster
 ```bash
 cat /etc/kubernetes/pki/ca.crt
 ```